solarrabbit99/LargeRaids/docs/user-guide.md

 **3. Why does my raid farm stop working?**

 The plugin is designed to prevent farms.
 Waves will not spawn if the designated spawn location is out of the 96 block radius from the raid center.

+**4. Why are raids stopping after loading?**

+Similar to normal raids, a large raid stops immediately if it finds no valid spawn points.
+Make sure that you do not have glass/barrier ceilings over the raid center.